Wallace Group

 The group was formed in 2004, originally with six universities, in partnership with UK Sport and established itself in 2006.
 It is named after David Wallace who is affiliated to two member universities.
 As a group they have worked in collaboration and have shown commitment to the establishment and sustainable practices of International Development.
 The focus for the group has been Zambia through the partnership with Sport in Action and EduSport.
 The University of Edinburgh joined in 2018.

 BUCS Ranking

 The universities participate annually in the British Universities and Colleges Sport Overall Championship, a ranking of around 160 member institutions' sporting achievements.
+Results for the previous five years are recorded below: